 TTD in workers’ compensation stands for Temporary Total Disability.
-It’s when a worker is injured on the job and cannot return to work or do any type of work but is expected to recover soon.
+It means that a worker is injured on the job and cannot return to work or do any type of work but is expected to recover soon.
 A common example of this is when a worker broke a bone or needs surgery.
-If they are eligible for workers comp, they are entitled to TTD benefits.
+If they are eligible for workers comp, they may be able to receive TTD benefits.

 For the sake of workers comp benefit computation, work-related disabilities are usually classified into four:

 - permanent partial disability (PPD)

 These classifications are mainly used to determine lost wages compensation.
 It will determine how much lost wages replacement you’re entitled to and how long you’re getting it.
 In most cases, it won’t have any effect on your medical benefits.

 To get a better idea of how they work, let’s first understand how they differ.

 Permanent Disability vs. Temporary Disability